alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 ```bash
 brew install alisw/system-deps/o2-full-deps
 ```
+Various users have reported that this might terminate with an error.
+The solution funnily seems to be to execute the above command until brew does not complain anymore.
 * If you have just upgraded your Xcode or macOS, you should run `brew reinstall` instead, in order to force the reinstallation of already installed packages.
 You also might want to run `brew cleanup` at the end to free up some space.

 * Edit or create `~/.bash_profile` (Mojave) or `~/.zprofile` (Catalina) and add